 Holiday Club Reunion

-Held each February, and carrying on the theme from the Summer Club – a single Saturday morning; with more of the fun and game, crafts and drama of the Summer Club- and if you missed that, it’s a chance to try it out before the full 4-day club in the summer.
+Held each spring, and carrying on the theme from the Summer Club – a single Saturday morning; with more of the fun and game, crafts and drama of the Summer Club- and if you missed that, it’s a chance to try it out before the full 4-day club in the summer.

 Rules of Youth & Children’s events